-Placement Information: It is recommended (though not formally required) that students have a working knowledge of the core content from both introductory informal and formal logic courses before taking this course.
-The Argument Builder course assumes an introductory course in informal and formal logic have been completed; students who have taken both logic courses ideally equipped for this course.
+It is recommended (though not formally required) that students have a working knowledge of the core content from both introductory informal and formal logic courses before taking this course.
+(See our courses in informal logic and formal logic.)
+This course assumes an introductory course in informal and formal logic have been completed; students who have taken both logic courses are ideally equipped for this course.

 High School Credit: This course is the equivalent of 1/2 high school credit in English, writing, or speech and debate.

 At Scholé Academy, we have carefully considered how we should engage our contemporary culture as those who believe that Christ is the Truth (John 14:6), and that all truth has its source in him.
 We think it is important to provide our upper school students (in grades 7-12) with tools and opportunities for critically examining various cultural trends, issues and mores through the lens of orthodox, Christian beliefs.
 Being confident in the truth revealed to us in creation, the Scriptures, and the tradition of the church, we are not afraid to follow the truth and its implications nor to address error and falsehood. … Read more about our Faith & Culture.

 “This has been one of [my daughter’s] favorite courses, and she’s both been challenged and learned a ton.” —Tonya S., Persuasive Writing Parent